inductiva/inductiva/docs-sources/wrf/FAQ.md

 # FAQ

-## In your tutorials, you're using the case `em_real`.
+## In your tutorials, you use the case `em_real`.
 What other cases are available?

-WRF includes several pre-configured test cases for users to experiment with.
+WRF includes a variety of pre-configured test cases for users to explore.
 Here are the cases we currently support:

 * em\_b\_wave